Xetibo/ReSet-Doc/sections/result/plugins/keyboard.typ

 To show users that limitation visually, the first few rows are highlighted, while the rest have system colors.
-This number is set depending on the desktop environment because some don't use XKB and therefore could allow more than four keyboard layouts.
+This number is set depending on the desktop environment because some do not use XKB and therefore could allow more than four keyboard layouts.

 #align(